AssoEchap/stalkerware-indicators/README.md

     * List of websites
     * List of domains and IPs of [C2](https://en.wikipedia.org/wiki/Botnet#Command_and_control)
 * `watchware.yaml` : Indicators of compromise of watchware apps
-* `quad9_blocklist.txt`: blocklist for [Quad9 DNS resolver](https://www.quad9.net/) (include a more limited set of domains for apps clearly for stalking and only C2 domains, not app websites)
 * `samples.csv`: List of samples with hashes, package name, certificate and version.

 Files generated automatically from previous Stalkerware IOC files: